Sommos/flutter_animation/README.md

     - Press enter and being the download

-    - Once downloaded you can go to the File by using “Cd”, change directory, in which you will enter < cd flutter_animation > to get to your desired folder location!
+    - Once downloaded you can go to the File by using “cd”, change directory, in which you will enter < cd flutter_animation > to get to your desired folder location!

-2. .Zip File
+2. .zip file

     - In this case you cannot commit changes, but you can test around with the functionality and get the main files as desired.
     - On top Right you will notice code, click on it which showcases the “ Local “ branch select “Download Zip”